 The major bank CEOs nominate their respective representatives on the Executive Council and it is the CEO or his or her nominee who votes at the meeting of the Association.

 Senior Committees report to Executive Council and manage the industry issues assigned to them by Executive Council.

 The CBA adheres to federal and provincial lobbyist registration rules and requirements.

 The CBA works with federal and provincial governments, business associations and consumer groups to help ensure that regulations and other rules impacting the banking industry are efficient and effective.
-The banking industry is a strong driver of the Canadian economy and annually contributes tens of billions of dollars to Canada’s GDP and delivers financing for consumers and businesses, including nearly $88.5 billion in credit to small businesses last year.
-In 2012 Canada’s profitable banking sector provided more than $12.6 billion in dividend income to public and private pension plans, contributing to the retirement savings of the majority of Canadians.
+The banking industry is a strong driver of the Canadian economy and annually contributes tens of billions of dollars to Canada’s GDP and delivers financing for consumers and businesses.
+In 2014 Canada’s profitable banking sector provided more than $14.8 billion in dividend income to public and private pension plans, contributing to the retirement savings of the majority of Canadians.
 With more than 40 banks offering retail financial products and services to Canadians, consumers are well served by an innovative and competitive marketplace.

-The Canadian Bankers Association is also active in promoting the Canadian banking system internationally and is a member of the International Banking Federation (IBFed).
-In fact, for six consecutive years the World Economic Forum has ranked Canada’s banking system as the world’s soundest.
+The Canadian Bankers Association is also active in promoting the Canadian banking system internationally and is a member of the International Banking Federation (IBFed) and the Union bancaire francophone (UBF).
+In fact, for eight consecutive years the World Economic Forum has ranked Canada’s banking system as the world’s soundest.

 The following are further sources of information about the history of the Canadian Bankers Association and of the banking industry in Canada: